 All classes have progression from bronze through to gold medals!

 Our training is aimed at teaching you to be able to teach your dogs at home.
 Therefore lots of training is very theoretical rather than practical which can be very boring for our dogs.
-The seminar is aimed at helping you to understand the science behind training.
+The online teaching is aimed at helping you to understand the science behind training.
 Which allows us to fit in more practical exercises in class as we have less theory to cover.
-Seminars are run regularly and you can attend, meet us and see our facilities .
-We discuss training options if you are unsure what suits you, your family and your dog.

 Yes we ask for proof of vaccination to attend our Academy.
 This is for the safety of your dog and the others here.
 We have a lot of dogs here in a week and ensuring all dogs are protected reduces risks for all.